Below you will find information about available PhD projects. Please select your topic of interest:

 USM Cosmology and Structure Formation

-- Custering and evolution of galaxies using large photometric redshift samples from the BCS and DES and spectroscopic extensions of these surveys that will deliver large samples of spec-z's
+- Studies of the formation and evolution of galaxies and AGN using large photometric redshift samples from the combination of DES and SPT data

-- The underlying causes of the cosmic acceleration using techniques that include the evolution of galaxy cluster populations and the clustering of both galaxy clusters and galaxies
+- Studies of the growth rate of cosmic structures and of the cosmic acceleration using the evolution of galaxy cluster populations and the clustering of both galaxy clusters and galaxies

 MPA Extragalactic Astrophysics and Cosmology